Click on the Indicators below for More Information

 Data Background and Caveats:

-The regional and national marine species distributions shown here represent the average centroid of all species caught in every year of the surveys.
+The regional and national marine species distributions shown here represent the average centroid of a selected core set of species that are caught every year of the surveys in a region.
 These species represent a wide range of habitats and species types.
 As species distributions respond to many environmental and biological factors, combining data from multiple diverse species allows for a more complete picture of the general trends in marine species distribution.
 In order to more easily track and display changes in these distributions, the first year is standardized to zero.
 Thus, the indicator represents relative change in distribution from the first survey year.

 Forage Fish